GreatOmotayo/GreatOmotayo/README.md

 I'm a software engineer with 8+ years of experience building backend and full-stack applications, now specializing in **cloud infrastructure and platform engineering**.

 I build hands-on Azure environments that go beyond provisioning resources.
-My projects focus on **governance, security, automation, reliability, observability, and cost control**, with infrastructure defined as code and validated through real tests.
+My projects focus on **governance, security, automation, reliability, observability, and cost control**, with infrastructure defined as code and validated through real tests against live subscriptions, not just `terraform plan`.

 I document the architecture, engineering decisions, trade-offs, failures, troubleshooting, and production limitations behind each build.